-- In April March, students receive the list of the courses they were recommended for and requested. - Final Tentative schedules for the coming school year will be available in June. are posted in Aspen during the summer - Students will be permitted to make schedule changes prior to leaving for summer vacation.
+- In March, students receive the list of the courses they were recommended for and requested. - Tentative schedules for the coming school year will be available in June. - Students will be permitted to make schedule changes prior to leaving for summer vacation.